FAQ: What is the CHIP Program?

 Will CHIP still exist with the implementation of the Affordable Care Act (ACA)?
 Will I lose my CHIP coverage and be forced to have another kind of insurance?

 The CHIP program (as well as Medical Assistance/Medicaid) is still in place.
-You are still required to renew your CHIP and MA benefits as you do now.
+Please continue to renew your CHIP and MA benefits each time you receive your renewal notices.

 How will CHIP determine if my child is eligible for the program?

-CHIP will use the information you provide in your CHIP application to determine whether your child is eligible for CHIP or Medical Assistance.
-Under the Affordable Care Act, beginning Jan.
-1, 2014, CHIP must use a different method of determining eligibility than it previously used.
-This new method is based on federal income tax rules with some modifications to determine household income.
+CHIP will use the information you provide in your CHIP application, as well as other state and federal databases, to determine whether your child is eligible for CHIP coverage or Medical Assistance.
+Under the Affordable Care Act, which went into effect on January 1, 2014, CHIP uses calculations based on federal income tax rules with some modifications to determine household income.

 My child has a stepparent.
 Will the stepparent's income be counted when we apply for CHIP?

 Under the Affordable Care Act, a parent is defined as a biological, adoptive or stepparent.
 This means that a stepparent's income must be counted in the eligibility determination.
-If a step-sibling is living in the household or is expected to be calimed as a tax dependent on next year's tax return, this step-child/sibling will be inlcuded in the eligibility determination as well.
+If a step-sibling is living in the household or is expected to be claimed as a tax dependent on next year's tax return, this step-child/sibling will be included in the eligibility determination as well.

 I have more questions.
 What should I do?

-Couldn't find the answer you're looking for?
-Maybe it's under another category in our FAQ section.
+Couldn't find the answer you're looking for in these questions and answers?
+Perhaps your answer is located under another category in our FAQ section.
 Check it out.